 I remember back in the early days when rowing A Grade with Collaroy SLSC.
 We trained once per week at City Tatts under the tutelage of the legendary George Daldry.
-For those unfamiliar with George, he was a fascinating character and at the time was (and still is) regarded as one of the leading fitness gurus in Australia.
+For those who don’t know George, many considered him a fascinating character.
+At the time, and even now, people regard him as one of Australia’s leading fitness gurus.
 He looked after the Olympians, several Kangaroo Teams and many other elite sporting teams during the 70’s and 80’s from a background of pure hard work.
 There was very little, and after no science involved.

 You see George was a P.O.W at Changi Prison at age 16.
 He lived a tough live and believed that all training sessions should be as tough as possible.
 I remember one session in summer where he had the air conditioner turned off and all the windows shut.
 The session went for two- and a-bit hours.
-I weighed before and after the session and lost a over 4 kilos, as we were not allowed to stop for fluid intake.
-It was a real flogging, arguably the toughest session I had ever done.
-Was the session tough and hard – YES but did it really make us fitter rowers, probably only marginally and certainly in hindsight the same benefit could probably have been achieved in a 30 to 40-minute session.
+Before and after the session, I weighed myself and lost over 4 kilos because we were not allowed to stop for fluid intake.
+The session was a real flogging and arguably the toughest I had ever done.
+The session was tough and hard, but it probably only marginally made us fitter rowers.
+In hindsight, the same benefit could probably have been achieved in a 30 to 40-minute session.

 I saw George a few years ago before he died.
 Well into his 80’s, he was belting away at the heavy bag at Bondi Icebergs Gym in Sydney, still training hard and tough.
-From George I gained a valuable lesson and that very few fitness gains are ever achieved without hard work but understanding sports science can create valuable time gains.
+From George, I learned a valuable lesson: hard work is essential for fitness gains, but understanding sports science can save significant time.

 Science and technology have certainly changed the landscape.
 I have worked professionally for over 30 years and have seen many significant changes.
 In the 90’s, I began using Telemetry at both The Broncos and The Wallabies, two of the most successful teams where I have been involved.
 In fact, in 1999 our World Cup winning year we were the only national side to use heart rate telemetry.
 We also used a ballistic measurement device (introduced at The Broncos in 1996 by Dan Baker) to measure definitive power.
 These two pieces of technology gave us a great advantage over other teams, and I believe were instrumental (along with a myriad of other factors) to our success.
 Now nearly all teams have bespoke sports scientists, downloading GPS data, HR files, speed and power information and much more.